Log in

 In your own words, why is important to hire people to jobs based on merit?

-Your teacher has given you a half sheet of notes.
-Use this half sheet to write about the Yin and the Yang.
+Your teacher has given you a half sheet of notes or GRAPES notes sheet.
+Write about the Yin and the Yang.

 A a sheet of note paper, draw the Yin and the Yang symbol.
 Then describe Taoism in a paragraph.